 Analytical data store

-- SQL Data Warehouse.
-Azure SQL Data Warehouse is a managed service based on SQL Server database technologies and optimized to support large-scale data warehousing workloads.
+- Azure Synapse Analytics.
+Azure Synapse is a managed service based on SQL Server database technologies and optimized to support large-scale data warehousing workloads.

 - Spark SQL.
 Spark SQL is an API built on Spark that supports the creation of dataframes and tables that can be queried using SQL syntax.

 - HBase.
 HBase is a low-latency NoSQL store that offers a high-performance, flexible option for querying structured and semi-structured data.